Battle Royale Sudoku: When Fortnite Meets Puzzle Games

 The Battle Royale Format, Explained

-Why Battle Royale Works for Sudoku
+Why the Battle Royale Format Works for Sudoku

 • Sudoku is inherently competitive when timed.
 The puzzle has a single correct solution, which means every player is working toward the same goal.
 Speed and accuracy become the differentiators, and those are exactly what battle royale formats test.